Asymmetric cluster and chimera dynamics in globally coupled systems: Introduction

 Chimera states have been recently found in systems with global interactions \cite{Sen,Pik,Schmidt,Mis,Cano}.
 A chimera behavior was observed earlier by Kaneko in a globally coupled map network \cite{Kaneko1}; it consisted of the coexistence of one synchronized cluster and a cloud of desynchronized elements.
 These works have revealed that chimera states appear related to the clustering phenomenon typically exhibited by globally coupled systems, where the system splits into distinguishable clusters of synchronized elements.

-In most observed chimera states, the dynamics of the trajectories of the oscillators in the synchronized or in the desynchronized subsets are similar; they are both chaotic or both periodic.
-In this paper, we investigate the emergence of chimera states possessing asymmetric dynamics, in the sense that the dynamical evolution of oscillators belonging to the synchronized or the desynchronized subset are different: the trajectory of an oscillator in the synchronized subset is periodic or stationary, while that of an oscillator in the desynchronized subset is chaotic.
+In most reported chimera states, the dynamics of the trajectories of the oscillators in the synchronized or in the desynchronized subsets are similar; they are both chaotic or both periodic.
+However, regimes where the subsets or clusters exhibit asymmetric behaviors have been seen in systems with long-range or with global interactions \cite{Kap,Pik,Schmidt,Ku,Olmi,Kas,Bukh}.
+In this paper, we investigate the emergence of chimera states possessing asymmetric dynamics, in the sense that the dynamical evolution of oscillators belonging to the synchronized or the desynchronized subset are different: the trajectory shared by the oscillators in the synchronized subset is periodic or stationary, while that of an oscillator in the desynchronized subset is chaotic.
 The coexistence of synchronized and desynchronized subsets with periodic and chaotic dynamics represents a further breaking of the synchronization symmetry in a homogeneous system.
 Similarly, we study asymmetric cluster states, where the periods of the trajectories of elements from different clusters are different.

 We consider a network of globally coupled chaotic maps as a simple model for the occurrence of asymmetric chimera and cluster dynamics in spatiotemporal systems.
 We employ the analogy between a single map subject to a constant drive and the effective local dynamics in a globally coupled system of maps to uncover the mechanisms for the emergence of asymmetric chimera and cluster states in the latter system.
 These asymmetric states can arise in the presence of robust chaos in the local maps.
 In Sec.~II we investigate the dynamical responses of a single map driven by a constant and characterize them on the space of parameters of this system.
 We establish a condition for the equivalence of the dynamics of a steadily driven map and that of a system of globally coupled maps.
 In Sec.~III we apply this condition to predict asymmetric chimera and cluster states, and other collective behaviors, in the globally coupled system.
 Conclusions are presented in Sec.~IV.